floesche/neuView/docs/user-guide.md

 A: This is intentional.
 FAFB neuroglancer data doesn't support reliable ROI visualization, so checkboxes are hidden to prevent confusion.
 ROI statistics are still accurate and displayed.

 **Q: How do I generate pages for all neuron types?**
-A: Use `pixi run neuview generate-all` to process all known neuron types, or use the queue system for more control.
+A: Use `pixi run neuview fill-queue --all` to create queue entries for all neuron types, then process them with `pixi run neuview pop` repeatedly, or use the queue system for more control.

 **Q: Can I customize the HTML output?**
 A: Yes, you can provide custom templates by setting `template_dir` in your configuration and creating modified versions of the template files.